Weighted digraphs and tropical cones

 \begin{example} Figure \ref{figure: unweighted graph representing cone} shows a digraph on eight nodes and its acyclic reduction, which has six nodes.
-Figure \ref{figure: Hasse-Diagram cone} shows the Hasse diagram of the weighted digraph cone.
+Figure \ref{figure: Hasse-Diagram cone} shows the Hasse diagram of the braid cone.
 That cone is $6$-dimensional with a $1$-dimensional lineality space.
 Modulo its lineality space every cone is projectively equivalent to a pyramid over its face at infinity.
-In this case the digraph cone inherits the combinatorics of a $4$-simplex. \end{example}
+In this case the braid cone inherits the combinatorics of a $4$-simplex. \end{example}

-\begin{remark} Two distinct digraphs on the node set $[k]$ may induce the same digraph cone.
+\begin{remark} Two distinct digraphs on the node set $[k]$ may induce the same braid cone.
 This is the case if and only if they induce the same poset.
 For instance, in Figure \ref{figure: unweighted graph representing cone} the arc $(1,3)$ in the graph on the left and the arc $(1,378)$ in the graph on the right are redundant.
 In the acyclic reduction (on the right) we obtain a tree with directed edges.
-Every tree on $\ell$ nodes has $\ell-1$ edges, and the digraph cone is a simplex cone of dimension $\ell-1$. \end{remark}
+Every tree on $\ell$ nodes has $\ell-1$ edges, and the braid cone is a simplex cone of dimension $\ell-1$. \end{remark}